 The world’s biggest non-government community health provider

-BRAC ensures millions of people living in poverty can access primary health care services in Bangladesh, through a network of thousands of women trained as community health workers.
+BRAC ensures millions of people living in poverty can access primary health care services in Bangladesh, through a network of 100,000 women trained as community health workers.
 These women provide basic information and services in their own communities, and bridge the gap between people and facilities.
+The interventions span maternal and child health, communicable and non-communicable diseases, eye care, mental health, disability care, climate-responsive health services, and emergency response.

 Advancing health